Joako360/osm2city/doc/manual/generation.rst

 ::

-    /usr/bin/python2.7 /home/pingu/develop_vcs/osm2city/batch_processing/build_tiles.py -t e009n47 -f CH_OSM/params_kp.ini -o params.ini
+    $ /usr/bin/python2.7 /home/pingu/develop_vcs/osm2city/batch_processing/build_tiles.py -t e009n47 -f CH_OSM/params_kp.ini -o params.ini

 Mandatory command line arguments:

 * -t: the name of the 1-degree lon/lat-area, e.g. w003n60 or e012s06 (you need to provide 3 digits for longitude and 2 digits for latitude).
-The lon/lat position is the lower left corner (e.g. e009n47 to cover most of the Lake of Constance region).
+The lon/lat position is the lower left corner (e.g. e009n47 to cover most of the Lake of Constance region in Europe).
 * -f: the relative path to the main params.ini file, which is the template copied to all sub-directories.
-* -o: the name of the copied params.ini files in the sub-directories

 Optional command line arguments: